Francis-Yuppie/php_crud/README.md

           clone the repo
-          Note:: use cdn bootstrap links for styling or download bootstrap file and use it offline I have provided the database sql code you can just import it into your phpmyadmin to generate the tables and populate data
+          Note:: use cdn bootstrap links for styling or download bootstrap file and use it offline I have provided the database sql code (file: phpcrud.sql) you can just import it into your phpmyadmin to generate the tables and populate data

+          for styling use bootstrap cdn links i have provided them in .gitignore file